Python count word frequency dictionary – Python Program to Count the Frequency of Words Appearing in a String Using a Dictionary

 Approach:

-• Give the Rate as static input and store it in another variable.
+• Apply random. choice() method for the above-given tuple and store it in another variable.

 • The Exit of the program.